gravitational/workshop/monitoring-6.x.md

   </tr>
 </table>

-In addition to the default metrics, Telegraf also queries the Satellite Prometheus endpoint described above and ships all metrics to the same “k8s” database in Prometheus.
+In addition to the default metrics, Telegraf also queries the Satellite Prometheus endpoint described above.

 Telegraf configuration can be found [here](https://github.com/gravitational/monitoring-app/tree/version/5.5.x/images/telegraf/rootfs/etc/telegraf).
 The respective configuration files show which input plugins each Telegraf instance has enabled.